TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TSFE/Index.rst

     protected or marked as internal.
 Often, accessing TSFE is no longer necessary, and there are better alternatives.

-    Directly access :php:`$GLOBALS['TSFE']` only as a last resort.
-It is strongly discouraged if not absolutely necessary.
+    Access :php:`$GLOBALS['TSFE']` directly only as a last resort, usage is strongly discouraged, if not absolutely necessary.

 From the source: